rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 ##### Overview of the system

-An online astrology consultation system is centered around a service provider and a service receiever.
-The service provider in this case is an astrologer (one who provides [astrology](https://en.wikipedia.org/wiki/Astrology) related services) and the service receiver is a client interested is receieving astrology related services.
+An online astrology consultation system is centered around a service provider and a service receiver.
+The service provider, in this case, is an astrologer (one who provides [astrology](https://en.wikipedia.org/wiki/Astrology) related services) and the service receiver is a client interested is receiving astrology related services.

-The nature of the business may be commercial or free (which beyond our scope of discussion), but the princiles on which it is built will remain the same.
+The nature of the business may be commercial or free (which beyond our scope of discussion), but the principles on which it is built will remain the same.
 The client schedules an appointment with the astrologer through the business application.

 Once the appointment is booked (accepted by system), the system will send a mail or notification (on mobile apps), when the time arrives.
-The astrologer will receive intimation prior to the client, since the astrologer is like a `host` of the event.
+The astrologer will receive intimation prior to the client since the astrologer is like a `host` of the event.

 Astrologer will come online and start publishing.
 Soon the client joins in and starts publishing own stream and subscribes to the astrologer's stream.
 A session between the astrologer starts and continues for a period of time.
 Participants may (optionally) also send text messages to each other.